awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 1. Test automatic provisioning by deploying a Pod that makes use of the `PersistentVolumeClaim`:

-   1. Download a manifest that deploys a pod and a PersistentVolumeClaim\.
+   1. Download a manifest that deploys a Pod and a PersistentVolumeClaim\.

       ```
       curl -O https://raw.githubusercontent.com/kubernetes-sigs/aws-efs-csi-driver/master/examples/kubernetes/dynamic_provisioning/specs/pod.yaml
       ```

-   1. Deploy the pod with a sample app and the PersistentVolumeClaim used by the pod\.
+   1. Deploy the Pod with a sample app and the PersistentVolumeClaim used by the Pod\.

       ```
-      kubectl apply -f pod.yaml
+      kubectl apply -f Pod.yaml
       ```

-1. Determine the names of the pods running the controller\.
+1. Determine the names of the Pods running the controller\.

    ```
    kubectl get pods -n kube-system | grep efs-csi-controller